 This is the 38 Car that podium finished The 25 Hour in its ChumpCar form where it picked up double podium finishes in one weekend.

 This car was used in the extreme sense of the term GT -Grand Touring.
 It was drag raced, autocrossed, run in the Silver State Classic, prosolo, car shows, run in the SCCA solo Nationals, you name it, all while being used to drive to work everyday.
 One of our favorites and won numerous National Tour solo titles.

 This home built monster took home a lot of trophies for the kids (and it was also crashed a lot).

 1991 Acura Integra “Krider Racing University”

 If this car looks a lot like the team’s “Pizza Car” that is because it is.
 Chalkboard paint and a new theme for The 24 Hours of LeMons.

 2010 Ford Mustang Shelby GT 500 “The GT 500”

 This car was owned by Ford and loaned to the team as part of their press fleet.
-We ran it in the Targa Trophy event and beat Ferraris and Lamborghinis with it.
+We ran it in the Targa Trophy event and beat Ferraris and Lamborghinis with it to earn the overall fastest time.
 An awesome vehicle.
 We were sad we had to give it back.

 2008 Honda Civic Si “The Delivery Machine”